Know any students who want to make a difference? Here’s an exciting opportunity with the Coalition for Social Justice this Spring 2021.

 Students will be involved in grassroots campaigns to advocate for progressive public policy changes that address issues faced by struggling families, disadvantaged youth, as well as others affected by social inequalities.
 Issues include immigrant justice, economic justice, paid family and medical leave, environmental justice, access to childcare, criminal justice reform, and preserving the welfare safety net.

-Attending lobby-days and rally, phone banks; meeting with legislators and staff; attending state-wide coalition meetings and attending CSJ meetings like steering committees, organizer meetings, or subcommittees.
+Attending lobby-days, rallies, phone banks, calling and emailing legislators, meeting with legislators and staff, attending state-wide coalition meetings, and attending CSJ meetings like committees, organizer meetings, or subcommittees.

 - Engage with local residents and small businesses, as well as community leaders through door-to-door canvassing (as safe under MA COVID guidelines) in public housing and other impacted neighborhoods.
 Unlikely due to COVID

-- Engage with community residents and neighbors through outreach by phone and text message around civic engagement activities such as registering to vote, completing the 2020 Census, being prepared to vote, and other campaigns as they arise.
+- Engage with community residents and neighbors through outreach by phone and text message around civic engagement activities such as holding elected officials accountable, supporting specific pieces of legislation, and attending events on issues.

 - Organize community residents in campaigns that will call on elected officials to support public policies that are tackling issues affecting struggling families